JacekJagosz/CUDA_course/0_FinalProject/Report.md

   sprintf_s(cTemp, 10, "%d.%d", driverVersion / 1000,
   ```

- - some device properties from CUDA are not implemented in HIP's hipDeviceProp_t
+ - Some device properties from CUDA are not implemented in HIP's hipDeviceProp_t

 ```c
   deviceQuery.cpp.hip:180:20: error: no member named 'maxTexture1DLayered' in 'hipDeviceProp_t'; did you mean 'maxTexture1DLinear'?